Skip to main content Skip to footer

 Wijmo is a terrific set of enterprise-ready JavaScript UI controls.

-It's a one-stop-shop for everything you'll need to create amazing dashboards, reporting tools, and line-of-business apps that dazzle your managers, co-workers, and end users, leaving them amazed at how you're able to get so much done so quickly.
+It's a one-stop shop for everything you'll need to create amazing dashboards, reporting tools, and line-of-business apps that dazzle your managers, co-workers, and end users, leaving them amazed at how you can get so much done so quickly.

-Even better, Wijmo comes with built-in wrappers for React, Angular, and Vue.
-Since we'll be building our dashboard with React, this is great news for us.
-Lots of charting libraries require us to use DOM refs and mess around for hours to get charts to work properly.
-With Wijmo, once we've imported the components we want to use, we can begin using them immediately.
+Even better, Wijmo has built-in wrappers for React, Angular, and Vue.
+Since we'll be building our dashboard with React, this is great news.
+Many charting libraries require us to use DOM refs and mess around for hours to get charts to work properly.
+With Wijmo, once we've imported the components we want, we can use them immediately.

 Wijmo UI Components - The All-Star Lineup

 There are a few specific Wijmo components we're going to use to construct our dashboard.
-Since they're going to be the stars of the show, let's take a quick look at them before we dive into the code needed to create them.
+Since they will be the stars of the show, let's take a quick look at them before we dive into the code needed to create them.

 FlexGrid